SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 ![](images/query5rollup1.png)

 Note: The above function should be called every minute.
 You could do this by using a PostgreSQL extension called pg_cron which allows you to schedule recurring queries directly from the database.

-For example the above rollup function can be called once every minute by the below command.
+3. Here the above rollup function can be called once every minute by the below command.
+Replace the above command with the following:

 ```
 SELECT cron.schedule('* * * * *','SELECT rollup_http_request();');